Comparative and Continental Philosophy

 Seattle, WA 98122

-All article and book review submissions should be sent electronically in proper format to:
+All article and book review submissions must be sent electronically in proper format to:

 Sarah Flavel (email@example.com).

 Comparative and Continental Philosophy is a refereed journal and uses a double-blind review process.
-Please remove all references to or indications about your identity as author(s) from the entire text, including footnotes.
+Place the title at the top of the submission without author’s identity and remove all references to or indications about your identity as author(s) from the entire text, including footnotes.

 Instructions for authors may be found at: http://www.tandfonline.com/loi/yccp20.